Sorry, you need to enable JavaScript to visit this website.

 Dyslexia Legislation Overview

-• Provide a list of recommended universal screening instruments that an LEA may use to identify students who are at risk of reading difficulties.
-The universal screener should include Phonological awareness; rapid naming skills; correspondence between sounds and letters; and decoding.
+• Provide a list of recommended screening instruments for identifying students who may be at risk of students who are at risk of reading difficulties.

-• (B) Proper protocols and procedures for screening students for potential reading difficulties; and
+• Proper protocols and procedures for screening students for potential reading difficulties; and

 Compliance Reporting: